falkr/ttm4115/pages/unit-4-req/teamwork-1.md

 * Discuss and select the **three most important** characteristics.
   - Mark the them with a star, or highlight them in yellow.

-:delivery: Deliver your solution in the Teams folder for this unit.
+:delivery: Deliver your solution in the Teams folder for this unit in the Teams folder for this unit (under `your team's channel/Unit04`).
 Use filename `ttm4115-use-case-qualities-Team-XX.docx`